 STATEMENT OF ALLEGED OR SUSPECTED BREACH OF HUMAN RIGHTS

-1. Name of person
+Name of person making statement:

-making statement:

-2. Address:
+Address:

-3. Phone numbers:
+Phone numbers:

-4. Your statement: Tell your story about what you saw or heard, and what happened.
+Your statement: Tell your story about what you saw or heard, and what happened.
 Give names of the people involved or describe them.

-happened.
-Give names of the people involved of deserve them.
+DECLARATION